nyxx-discord/nyxx_docs/src/guides/migrationtoversion3.md

 #### `INyxxFactory` and `connect` in INyxx

-  Since this release only way to spawn a new instance of nyxx is via `NyxxFactory` via `createNyxxWebsocket` which creates new instance of `INyxxWebsocket` which is like old `Nyxx` and `createNyxxRest` which creates new instance of nyxx that won't connect to websocket and will operate in REST only mode.
+  Since this release only way to spawn a new instance of nyxx is via `NyxxFactory` via `createNyxxWebsocket` which creates new instance of `INyxxWebsocket` which is comparable to old `Nyxx`.
+The `createNyxxRest` method creates a new instance of nyxx that won't connect to websocket and will operate in REST only mode.

   Another big change in that regard is addition of new method `connect` on both `INyxxRest` and `INyxxWebsocket` which delegates